-- Reserve your container and schedule your pickup and delivery at least a week or two in advance, especially if you’re moving (or storing) during the peak summer months
+- Book ahead.
+Reserve your container and pickup and delivery dates at least a week or two in advance.
+That goes double if you book during the peak summer months.

-- If your dates change unexpectedly, notify PODS immediately to avoid hassles and additional costs
+- Communicate with PODS.
+Hey, life happens.
+If your moving dates change, notify PODS immediately to avoid confusion and additional costs.

 - Hazardous materials